FAQ: Frequently Asked Questions

 How should I plan ahead when making end-of-life arrangements?

-Choose what you want to happen to your body: aquamation, cremation, green burial, or burial with embalming.
+Choose what you want to happen to your body: aquamation, cremation, traditional burial, or green burial.
 Notify your family of your choices as well as what actions to perform after your death.
 Select a funeral home that offers what you want.
-Consider a plan for a memorial service.
+Consider a plan for a funeral or memorial service.
 Gather information for your obituary.
 Make a list of your bank accounts, bills, and any unfinished business.
+Endswell provides our clients with extensive end-of-life planning guides to plan ahead and make this process easier for their families.

 Endswell is available at any time to answer questions and help you with advanced planning.